 If you love a Reuben you will love this impressive concoction.
 It has all of the flavor braided into a great looking table trophy.Baked Reuben Braid

 1 Loaf Rhodes Bread Dough, or 12 Rhodes Yeast Dinner Rolls, thawed to room temperature

 8 slices Swiss cheese

 2 cups sauerkraut, drained

 1 egg white, beaten

 2 tablespoons caraway seeds

 Spray counter lightly with non-stick cooking spray.
 Roll loaf or combined dinner rolls into a 12x16-inch rectangle.
 Cover with plastic wrap and let rest 10-15 minutes.

 Remove wrap from dough and pour dressing lengthwise in a 4-inch strip down center of dough.
 Top with pastrami, Swiss cheese and sauerkraut.
 Make cuts 1 1/2-inches apart on long sides of dough to within 1/2-inch of filling.
 Begin braid by folding top and bottom strips toward filling.
-Then braid strips left over right, right over left.
+Then braid strips alternately, left over right.
 Finish by pulling last strip over and tucking under braid.